gtech-mulearn/WikiSyllabus/src/WikiSyllabus/KTU/2019_Scheme/S1-S2/EST102/21frequentlyaskedquestions.md

 # Frequently asked C programming Questions

-## 1. Write a C program to check whether a given number is palindrome or not using command line arguments.
+## 1. Write a C program to check whether a given number is palindrome or not using command line arguments.(IMP)

 A palindrome is a word, sentence, verse, or even number that reads the same backward or forward.